Health + Hospitals

 ○ The South Carolina Band Directors Association announced that high school band championships (upper state, lower state + the state championship) have been cancelled for the 2020 season.
 Currently, a spring season is still a possibility.
 (The State)

-○ Gov. Henry McMaster announced the creation of the Safe Access to Flexible Education (SAFE) Grants this morning.
+○ Gov. Henry McMaster announced the creation of the Safe Access to Flexible Education (SAFE) Grants.
 Approximately 5,000 one-time grants of up to $6,500 will be awarded to subsidize tuition for eligible students at participating private, parochial, or independent schools in SC.
 (The State)

-○ The Governor also will allow businesses, facilities, venues, events, and mass gatherings to open on Aug.
+○ The Governor also allowed businesses, facilities, venues, events, and mass gatherings to open on Aug.
 3, with restrictions, including theaters, stadiums, amphitheaters, gymnasiums, and more.
 To view the guidelines + restrictions for each type of facility, click here.

 ○ Greenville County water parks have reopened to the public with new safety measures in place.
 Some of these new measures include color-coded tape to ensure social distancing in lines, pool chairs spread six feet apart, sanitation stations throughout the water parks, and more.
 You can read more here.
 (Greenville Journal)

 ○ The Greenville County Library System announced yesterday that the Hughes Main Library has reopened.
 Additionally, the Curbside Holds Pickup service has been expanded to all of the library branch locations.
 Hughes Main Library will be open for guests to use computers, browse books, and visits to the South Carolina Room by appointment.
 Masks will be required when entering the building and when getting assistance from library staff.

 ○ Yesterday, the City of Greenville made the difficult decision to cancel this year’s Poinsettia Christmas Parade.
 The Department of Events and Cultural Affairs is working on alternative events that are safe + festive for the community. 🎄